maschine34675/MoreQuickSlots/README.md

 1. Reinstall the mod, empty the extra slots, then uninstall again; **or**
-2. Clean the profile manually: stop the server and delete all entries with keys `"12"` through `"17"` from the `fastPanel` objects in `SPT\user\profiles\<profileId>.json` (appears twice: PMC and Scav character).
+2. Clean the profile manually: stop the server and delete all entries with keys `"12"` through `"17"` from the `fastPanel` objects in `SPT_Runtime\user\profiles\<profileId>.json` (appears twice: PMC and Scav character).

 ## Fika compatibility

-Compatible with Fika (verified against Fika 2.3.4):
+Compatible with Fika (checked against the Fika 2.4.0 sources):

-- Only players who want to use the extra slots need the mod – peers without it are unaffected.
-The extra slot numbers that end up in synced profiles are inert on machines without the mod (nothing renders another player's quick slot bindings).
+- Only players who want the extra slots need the mod – peers without it are unaffected.
+  The extra slot numbers do travel with the synced profile, but Fika writes enum values as raw binary of fixed width, and on the receiving side they only ever land in plain dictionaries.
+No UI renders another player's quick slot bindings, and looting the corpse of a player who uses the mod goes through a controller that never reads them.
-- Dedicated/headless hosts are unaffected: no quick slot UI is shown there and all player accesses are null-guarded.
+- Dedicated/headless hosts are unaffected: no quick slot UI exists there and all player accesses are null-guarded.
-- Binding/unbinding and item use run through the regular per-player SPT server requests and Fika hands packets; nothing raid-wide is touched.
+- Binding/unbinding and item use run through the regular per-player SPT server requests and Fika's normal replication; nothing raid-wide is touched.
+- Typing in Fika's in-raid chat does not trigger the slots – the text-field guard covers it.
+- Known limitation: Fika's host-only raid admin UI (opened with the `openAdminUI` console command) does not suppress the hotkeys.
+Pressing a slot key while it is open uses the bound item in the background.
-- Caveat: should a future Fika version serialize enums by name instead of by raw value, profiles containing extra-slot bindings could confuse peers without the mod – worth re-checking after major Fika updates.
+- Caveat: the extra slots use enum values the game itself does not define.
+They stay harmless as long as nobody renders another player's inventory; if a future Fika version or another mod adds a spectator or foreign-inventory view, peers without this mod could throw on those values.
+Worth re-checking after major Fika updates.

 ## Notes / Limitations